 Leaders could return to the topic for a more substantial discussion when they convene in Brussels in December, another senior EU official said.

-Erdoğan, who has cultivated a cordial relationship with Trump in stark contrast to the distant ties with the Biden administration, will be delivering a speech at the opening session, likely broaching topics like Ukraine, Israel’s war on Gaza, counterterrorism and Türkiye’s long-stalled accession to the EU.
+Erdoğan, who has cultivated a cordial relationship with Trump in stark contrast to the distant ties with the Biden administration, was scheduled to deliver a speech, likely broaching topics like Ukraine, Israel’s war on Gaza, counterterrorism and Türkiye’s long-stalled accession to the EU.

 The Turkish president skipped last year’s summit in Spain after Ankara’s major ally Azerbaijan’s stipulation that Erdoğan attend alongside EU Council chief Michel, French President Emmanuel Macron and German Chancellor Olaf Scholz was rejected.